jimitrawal/jimitrawal/README.md

 - 👋 Hi, I’m @jimitrawal
 - 🌱 I’m currently learning CS
-- 💞️ I’m looking to collaborate on any further projects(python)
+- 💞️ I’m looking to collaborate on any further projects

 <!---